-- (a) The Transport Model calculates the marginal costs of investment required in the National Transmission System as a consequence of an increase in demand for gas or supply of gas at each System Point or node on the National Transmission System.
+- Transmission System as a consequence of an increase in demand for gas or supply of gas at each System Point or node on the National Transmission System.
 Such calculation is based upon analysis of peak conditions on the National Transmission System and the costs of investment which are expressed in £/GWhkm.
-Where there is an increase in demand for gas or supply of gas at a System Point the marginal changes in flow distances (measured in GWhkm) for a small energy injection to the system (measured in GWh) shall be estimated initially by reference to the increases or decreases in units of kilometres of the National Transmission System. - (b) The Transport Model requires a set of inputs which are consistent with the costs incurred by National Grid NTS in making NTS Exit (Flat) Capacity available on the National Transmission System: - Nodal supply and demand data (GWh) (i) - Demand data shall be derived in relation to each NTS Exit Point as the lesser of: (A) - the National Grid NTS forecast undiversified 1-in-20 peak day demand at (1) the relevant NTS Exit Point, provided that: - for any NTS Connected Offtake System which is a Storage (aa) Facility or a pipeline interconnector and which has a physical entry capability, demand at the relevant NTS Connected System Exit Point shall be deemed to be zero; - for NTS/LDZ Offtakes, the National Grid NTS (bb) forecast undiversified 1-in-20 peak day demand in the relevant LDZ shall be prorated between the relevant NTS/LDZ Offtakes on the basis of the amount of NTS Exit (Flat)
+Where there is an increase in demand for gas or supply of gas at a System Point the marginal changes in flow distances (measured in GWhkm) for a small energy injection to the system (measured in GWh) shall be estimated initially by reference to the increases or decreases in units of kilometres of the National Transmission System. - (b) The Transport Model requires a set of inputs which are consistent with the costs incurred by National Grid NTS in making NTS Exit (Flat) Capacity available on the National Transmission System: - (i) Nodal supply and demand data (GWh) - (A) Demand data shall be derived in relation to each NTS Exit Point as the lesser of: - (1) the National Grid NTS forecast undiversified 1-in-20 peak day demand at the relevant NTS Exit Point, provided that: - (aa) for any NTS Connected Offtake System which is a Storage Facility or a pipeline interconnector and which has a physical entry capability, demand at the relevant NTS Connected System Exit Point shall be deemed to be zero; - (bb) for NTS/LDZ Offtakes, the National Grid NTS forecast undiversified 1-in-20 peak day demand in the relevant LDZ shall be prorated between the relevant NTS/LDZ Offtakes on the basis of the amount of NTS Exit (Flat) Capacity registered at each of the relevant NTS/LDZ Offtakes;